testcontainers/testcontainers-java/docs/features/container_logs.md

 ### Capturing container output as a String

-There are two mechanisms for capturing output to a String; the simplest relies on the `getLogs()` method:

-Additionally, to stream logs live or customize the decoding, `ToStringConsumer` may be used:
+To stream logs live or customize the decoding, `ToStringConsumer` may be used:

 ```java
 ToStringConsumer toStringConsumer = new ToStringConsumer();